 This post contains affiliate links, which simply means that when you use my link and purchase a product, I receive a small commission.
 There is no additional cost to you, and I only link to books and products that I personally use and recommend.

-I just developed this activity for exploring equivalent fractions for my third-grade teachers.
-The students have already learned about fractions as parts of wholes, as parts of sets, and on a number line.
-In exploring those concepts, some students have already noticed and commented on fractions that show the same amount.
+This activity for exploring equivalent fractions is perfect for third-grade students who have already worked with fractions as parts of wholes, as parts of sets, and on a number line.
+Often, when exploring those concepts using manipulatives, students have already noticed and commented on fractions that show the same amount.
 In other words, they have already discovered that equivalent fractions exist on their own!
-This activity will be used in a workstation.
+This activity can be used in a small group lesson or as a workstation.

 Now, think about how the Standards for Mathematical Practice are embedded in this activity.
 Students are using tools (manipulatives) and models (sketching the fractions) to represent and explore the fractions.
 They are looking for structure when asked to make observations about what all the fractions equivalent to one-half have in common.
 At the conclusion of the activity, they will discuss their ideas with fellow mathematicians, so they will be justifying their solutions and critiquing the reasoning of others.
 And, since it’s building on what they already know about fractions and the teacher is not doing a direct teach, I’d say it also incorporates problem-solving.
 That’s a lot of Practices packed into one activity!